tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 An editable window has the appearance and behavior of a standard document window.
-It can be interleaved with other windows, and you can use any of LiveCode's tools to create, select, move, or delete objects in the stack.
+It can be interleaved with other windows, and you can use any of the IDE's tools to create, select, move, or delete objects in the stack.

 | &nbsp;| &nbsp;| &nbsp;|